 - Lower cost: not only is online therapy more convenient, but it also doesn’t come with the same overhead costs as in-person therapy.
 And guess what?
 These savings are often passed on to you in the form of reduced session rates.

 - Improved Quality : online therapy has been proven time and time again to be the ultimate game-changer.
 Studies have shown that it delivers a superior product, with outstanding outcomes and client satisfaction.
 So, if you’re looking for a therapy experience that will leave you feeling fulfilled and empowered, look no further than online therapy.

 According to a recent study by Verywell Mind, a whopping 91% of people currently in online therapy agree that more people should give it a try.
 And guess what?
 Research shows that cognitive-behavioral therapy (CBT) is just as effective when delivered online as it is in-person.
 Not only does online therapy eliminate traditional barriers to therapy, but it can also effectively reduce symptoms of depression and other mental health issues.
 In fact, in some cases, online CBT has been found to be even more effective than in-person therapy.

 I offer online therapy sessions through a trusted Health Insurance Portability and Accountability Act (HIPAA) compliant platform.
 With just a few clicks, you can access your private client portal from any device with a camera and microphone – even on-the-go with our handy phone application.
 Once you’re ready to start your session, simply click on the secure URL link I’ll send you beforehand and voila!
 You’ll be whisked away to your very own virtual therapy room.
 I’ll be there waiting for you at the scheduled time, ready to help you on your journey towards healing and growth.

 Will my sessions be recorded?

-None of our appointments will ever be recorded or otherwise stored.
+Your privacy is my top priority.
+None of your appointments will ever be recorded or stored in any way.

 Do I need special equipment?